All Episodes

 I didn't.

-He said that was the wife of the late Terry Heppner, right?
+He said, that was the wife of the late Terry Heppner, right?

-I'm being inundated with emails of the people I people cannot believe I spoke to Jane Heppner.
+I'm being inundated with emails of the people.

 Rush, you lucky dog.

-You have no idea who you I knew who I was speaking to.
+I knew who I was speaking to.

 Won nine games as Indiana's coach, but he'll always be remembered as the program's rock.

-The man hired to revive Indiana's foundering football program in 2004, had a three-ton limestone boulder placed in the north end of the end zone uh of Memorial Stadium.
+The man hired to revive Indiana's foundering football program in 2004, had a three-ton limestone boulder placed in the north end of the end zone of Memorial Stadium.

-So he's very, very popular uh coach.
+So he's a very, very popular coach.

-Uh I've got to grab this call before we go.
+I've got to grab this call before we go.

 This is Ms. Ricky from Brooklyn.